 Types of Pipe Fittings

-Various types of pipe fitting are used in piping, plumbing, and pipeline industries.
+Various types of pipe fitting are used in piping, plumbing, and pipeline industries to serve as branch connections or other inline piping components.
 Common Pipe Fittings that are widely used in industries are listed below.

 - Piping Elbow